The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: An algorithm to find optimal solutions of bounded treewidth: proof of

-Let $N\subseteq M$ be a partial solution of a minimal solution $M$.
+A minimal solution $M\subseteq G$ (and therefore also any optimum solution) to a pattern $H$ is the union of $d=|E(H)|$ paths~$P_{st}$, one for each edge $st\in E(H)$.
+Throughout this section, given a minimal solution~$M$ we fix such a path $P_{st}$ for each demand $st$, and we let $\mc{P}$ denote the set of all these paths.
+Let now $N\subseteq M$ be a partial solution of a minimal solution $M$.
 For a separator $U\subseteq V(G)$ the \emph{$U$-projection} of $N$ encodes the connectivity that $N$ provides between the vertices of $U$ by short-cutting each path $P_{st}\in\mc{P}$ to its restriction on $U$.
 Formally, it is a set of edges containing $uv\in U^2$ if and only if there is an edge $st\in E(H)$ and a $u\to v$ subpath $P$ of some $P_{st}\in\mc{P}$ such that $P$ is contained in $N$ and the internal vertices of $P$ do not belong to~$U$.
-Note that the path $P$ can also be an edge $uv\in E(N[U])$ induced by $U$ in~$N$, and the $U$-projection will in fact contain any such edge, since the edge must be part of some path $P_{st}\in\mc{P}$ of the minimal solution $M$.
-On the other hand, observe that even if $N$ contains a $u\to v$ path with internal vertices not in $U$, it is not necessarily true that $uv$ is in the $U$-projection: we put $uv$ into the $U$-projection only if there is a path in $\mc{P}$ that has a $u\to v$ subpath.
+Note that the path $P$ can also be an edge $uv\in E(N[U])$ induced by $U$ in~$N$, and the $U$-projection will in fact contain any such edge, since the edge must be part of some path $P_{st}\in\mc{P}$ of the minimal solution~$M$.
+On the other hand, observe that even if $N$ contains a $u\to v$ path with internal vertices not in~$U$, it is not necessarily true that $uv$ is in the $U$-projection: we put $uv$ into the $U$-projection only if there is a path in $\mc{P}$ that has a $u\to v$ subpath.
 Thus this definition is more restrictive than just expressing the connectivity provided by $N$, as it encodes only the connectivity essential for the paths in $\mc{P}$.
 The exact significance of this subtle difference will be apparent later: for example, this more restrictive definition implies fewer edges in the $U$-projection, which makes the total number of possibilities smaller.